rmcanany/SolidEdgeStorekeeper/Readme.md

 **Helpful feedback and bug reports**
 @SeanCresswell, @[Francesco Arfilli], @arekkul, @[Imre Szucs], @64Pacific, @Seva, @hawcad, @rob.wolbrink7456, @pedja, @TeeVar

+*Feedback from users*

+> OMG .....love your work buddy!

+>  Management of standard parts is a huge use of my time and this may solve that!

+> Thx, another great tool for SolidEdge​ Users!

+> Cool tool!
+I have been looking for something just like this.  (...)
+Great job, and making it open source is just extra good karma.

+> Another excellent utility.
+Appreciate your contributions to the community.

 ## DESCRIPTION

 Solid Edge Storekeeper is a utility to create, organize, and share standard parts.
 It is free and open source and you can find it [<ins>**Here**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper#readme).
 Please note the standard part templates were created with SE2024.
 You will need that version or newer to use them.